Existing clients

 There are also questions around how pressure and coercion might be identified and assessed.
 Encouraging a relative with a poor quality of life to consider assisted dying may be well meaning and in their apparent best interests, but at what point does suggestion become pressure?
 Additionally, how can the needs of the individual be safeguarded against relatives with concerns about increasing care costs eroding potential inheritance or the “burden” of providing physical care is becoming too much for them?
 With so many potential “risk” scenarios, this deceptively straightforward issue takes on a different complexion.

-What’s more, there have been questions raised about how equitable the proposals are, as it's likely that those who can't access good health and social care are more likely to turn to assisted dying, when compared with those who have the resources to afford to explore the alternatives.
+What’s more, there have been questions raised about how equitable the proposals are as it is likely that those who cannot access good health and social care are more likely to turn to assisted dying, when compared with those who have the resources to afford to explore the alternatives.

 Assisted dying globally